Walter Mynn

 Walter Parker Mynn (24 November 1805 – 17 October 1878) was an English amateur cricketer who played between 1833 and 1852.

 Mynn was born at Goudhurst in Kent, the son of a gentleman farmer.
 He made his first-class cricket debut in the 1833 Gentlemen v Players match at Lord's before going on to play 75 first-class matches during his career.
-He played mainly for Kent sides, including for the Gentlemen of Kent and for Kent County Cricket Club after its formation in 1842.
-His younger brother, Alfred Mynn, was a major part of the success of the Kent sides of the 1830s and 40s.
+He played mainly for Kent teams, including for the Gentlemen of Kent and for Kent County Cricket Club after its formation in 1842.
+His younger brother, Alfred Mynn, was a major part of the success of the Kent teams of the 1830s and 40s.

 Mynn died at Peckham in 1878 aged 72.